 Cash and Cash Equivalents - Cash and cash equivalents include cash on hand and money market funds which have original maturities of three months or less.
 The Foundation maintains its cash and money market accounts at institutions they consider being credit worthy.
 All cash and money market accounts and CD's held by the Foundation are insured by the Federal Deposit Insurance Corporation (FDIC) or Securities Investor's Protection Corporation (SIPC) at specific limits.
 During the course of the normal business cycle the Foundation may, at times, maintain cash and cash equivalent balances in excess of the FDIC and SIPC insurance limits.
-Cash and cash equivalents in excess of insurance limits amounted to \$53,132 and \$109,808 at December 31, 2013 and 2012, respectively.
+The Foundation has not experienced any losses from such accounts, and management believes the Foundation is not exposed to significant credit risk related to bank deposit accounts.